 Well, someone agrees with Justin Bieber.
-Once again, 50 Cent, 44, put it out into the universe (AKA, Instagram) that Chris Brown, 30, is “better” than the late Michael Jackson, in his not so humble opinion. “👀I would hate to be a R&B ***** right now 🤦♂️this fool better then MJ,” 50 wrote on Oct.
+Once again, 50 Cent, 44, put it out into the universe (AKA, Instagram) that Chris Brown, 30, is “better” than the late Michael Jackson, in his opinion. “this fool better then MJ,” 50 wrote on Oct.
 3, alongside a video of Breezy busting out pirouettes on the stage.
-He added “no 🧢” — “no cap” is rap speak for “no lie.”
+He added “no 🧢” — “no cap” means “no lie.”
 To emphasize his point, 50 jumped into the comments section and wrote, “🤨Repeat after me MJ was great but it’s CB’s turn.”

 50 sparked the CB vs. MJ debate on Sept.
 5, when he posted a video of Chris entering a stage via back flips.
 “All I’m saying is I never seen MJ come out like this,” the “In Da Club” rapper captioned the clip, which didn’t bode well with MJ’s daughter, Paris Jackson, 21.
 “Superbowl 1993,” the model responded, using her dad’s Super Bowl halftime show performance as evidence that MJ can “come out.”
 She continued, “True legends don’t need to exert outrageous amounts of energy just to grasp your attention.
 Stillness, my friend.
 Stillness.
 More power in stillness than you can possibly understand.”
 In another comment, Paris clarified that she wasn’t questioning Chris’ moves, either: “And I say this with zero shade to Chris.
 I love him dearly.
 This is just for you, 50.”